dalnefre/FPGA/tutorial/counter/README.md

 This is typical for assignments to `reg` variables in procedural blocks.
-What it means is that the right-hand side is evaluated immediately (using the current values of each variable), but the assignement doesn't take effect until the next iteration of the block.
+What it means is that the right-hand side is evaluated immediately (using the current values of each variable), but the assignment doesn't take effect until the next iteration of the block.
 An easy way to think about this is that
 `<=` uses the "current" values (particularly of storage elements) to determine the value for the "next" update.